 We are craftspeople and artisans, with a passion for leather.
-We source only the finest pearl crust in the world, then manufacture it with heart and care, to our customers’ exact specifications.
+We source only the finest pearl crust in the world, then manufacture it with heart and diligence, to our customers’ exact specifications.

 We have complete control over the entire leather-making process.

-With more than 50 years of leather manufacturing experience and a large state-of-the-art facility, Townsend Leather is able to offer customers a full line of services.
+With more than 50 years of leather manufacturing experience and our beautiful campus of state-of-the-art production facilities, Townsend Leather is able to offer customers an incomparable line of leather services.

 Our experienced craftspeople painstakingly inspect and certify excellence at every stage.
 Every order undergoes extensive and comprehensive testing to guarantee compliance with the highest of industry quality standards for performance and flammability.

 The Townsend Facility

-Located in one of North America’s principal leather manufacturing centers, Townsend has ready access to the latest developments in leather technology and to a labor force experienced in leather production.
-Our capital investment in facility improvements and in new state-of-the-art leather manufacturing equipment affirms our commitment to producing high quality, innovative products.
+Located in the heart of the Leather-Making Region, Townsend has ready access to the latest developments in leather technology and to a labor force experienced in leather production.
+Our capital investment in facility improvements and in new state-of-the-art leather manufacturing equipment affirms our commitment to producing high-quality, innovative products.